2020 Houston Astros season: American League Championship Series

 Game 1 starter Framber Valdez started Game 6, while Blake Snell opposed him.
 The Rays got the scoring started with a Willy Adames RBI double.
-The Astros took the lead with a George Springer 2-run single, a José Altuve RBI double, and a Carlos Correa RBI single.
+The Astros took the lead with a George Springer 2-run single, a Jose Altuve RBI double, and a Carlos Correa RBI single.
 Kyle Tucker added his first career postseason home run to make it a 5-1 Astros lead.
 The Astros took a 7–1 lead with a Michael Brantley RBI single & a Tucker sac fly.
 The Rays got back into the game with 2 home runs from Manuel Margot.
 Pressly shut the door in the 9th to force a Game 7 and make the Astros the 2nd team in MLB history to force a Game 7 after being down 3–0 in the series (The 2004 Red Sox are the other team).